TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/RequestHandling/Index.rst

 https://www.php-fig.org/psr/psr-15/ and https://www.php-fig.org/psr/psr-15/meta/
 where the standard itself is explained.

-The idea is to use `PSR-7`_ :php:`Request` and :php:`Response` as a base, and wrap the execution of the application using PSR-15.
+The idea is to use `PSR-7`_ :php:`Request` and :php:`Response` as a base, and wrap the execution with middlewares which implement `PSR-15`_.
 PSR-15 will receive the incoming request and return the created response.
 Within PSR-15 multiple request handlers and middlewares can be executed.
 Each of them can adjust the request and response.

 .. _request-handling-typo3-implementation: